-There are a lot of rules involving gender and placement, and there are almost no bounds on how much new vocabulary you can derive from them.
+There are a lot of rules involving gender and placement, but there are almost no bounds on how much new vocabulary you can derive from them.

-But before you know it, you’ll be fluent and using French adjectives like you’ve known the rules your whole life.
+Before you know it, you’ll be fluent and using French adjectives like you’ve known the rules your whole life!

 And one more thing...